-- A. Debt Service Savings A minimum savings threshold goal of three percent (3%) of net present value savings as a percent of refunded bond principal amount must be obtained, unless specifically directed otherwise by the Board of Directors of the Agency or unless there are legal or restructuring reasons for defeasance.
-Refunding which produce a net savings of less than three percent (3%) will be considered on a case-by-case basis.
-The present value savings will be the net of all costs related to the refinancing. - B. Restructuring The Agency may restructure debt without meeting the 3% savings threshold in order to: - Address unanticipated revenue changes
+A. Debt Service Savings - A minimum savings threshold goal of three percent (3%) of net present value savings as a percent of refunded bond principal amount shall be obtained, unless specifically directed otherwise by the Board of Directors of the Agency or unless there are legal or restructuring reasons for defeasance.
+Refundings which produce a net savings of less than three percent (3%) will be considered on a case-by-case basis.
+The present value savings will be the net of all costs related to the refinancing.

+- B. Restructuring The Agency may restructure debt without meeting the 3% savings threshold to:

+- Address unanticipated revenue changes

 - Mitigate irregular debt service payments

 - Release reserve funds

 - Remove unwanted bond covenants

 - Achieve cost savings

 - C. Term of Refunding Issues The Agency may refund bonds within the term of the originally issued debt.
 However, the Agency may consider maturity extension, when necessary to achieve a desired outcome, provided that such extension is legally permissible.
-The Agency may also consider shortening the term of the originally issued debt to realize greater savings.
+The Agency may also consider shortening the term of the originally issued debt.
 The remaining useful life of the financed facility and the concept of inter-generational equity should guide this decision.

 - D. Escrow Structuring The Agency shall utilize the least costly securities available in structuring refunding escrows.
 The Agency will examine the viability of an economic versus legal defeasance on a net present value basis.
-A certificate will be required from a third party agent who is not a broker-dealer, stating that the securities were procured through an arms-length, competitive bid process (in the case of open market securities), that such securities were more cost effective than State and Local Government Obligations (SLGS), and that the price paid for the securities was reasonable within Federal guidelines.
-Under no circumstances shall an underwriter, agent or financial advisor sell escrow securities to the Agency from its own account.
+Under no circumstances shall an underwriter serving in the underwriting syndicate for the Agency's bond issuance, agent or financial advisor sell escrow securities to the Agency from its own account.

-- E. Arbitrage Arbitrage regulations apply to all of the Agency's tax exempt financings.
+- E. Arbitrage Arbitrage regulations apply to all Agency tax-exempt financings.
 The Agency shall take all necessary steps to optimize escrows and to avoid negative arbitrage in its refunding.
 Any resulting positive arbitrage will be rebated as necessary according to Federal guidelines.

-12. CONTINUING DISCLOSURE COMPLIANCE
+13. CONTINUING DISCLOSURE COMPLIANCE